Boehringer Ingelheim Fonds PhD Fellowships

 - None.
 Open all year.

-The Boehringer Ingelheim Fonds awards PhD fellowships to outstanding junior scientists (max. age: 27 years) who wish to pursue an ambitious PhD project of approximately 3 years in basic biomedical research in an internationally leading laboratory.
+The Boehringer Ingelheim Fonds awards PhD fellowships to outstanding junior scientists who wish to pursue an ambitious PhD project of approximately 3 years in basic biomedical research in an internationally leading laboratory.

 Value of Award

-The fellowship comprises a competitive monthly stipend that is initially granted for 2 years and that can be extended for up to another 12 months.
+The basic monthly stipend amounts to 1,650 euros.
+In the United Kingdom, a further 800 euros will be added to supplement living costs.
+The monthly stipend is initially granted for 2 years and that can be extended once for a maximum of 12 months.
 Participation in international scientific conferences is also supported.
 In addition, fellowship holders are offered personal support, seminars to discuss their projects, communication training and alumni meetings, and thus can become part of a worldwide network.

-The PhD project must be experimental, in the field of basic biomedical research and aimed at elucidating basic biological phenomena of human life and acquiring new scientific knowledge.
-For a survey on the range of topics, please refer to FUTURA, the international journal of the foundation.
+- The PhD project must be experimental, in the field of basic biomedical research and aimed at elucidating basic biological phenomena of human life and acquiring new scientific knowledge.
 Natural scientists should have been awarded their diploma, BSc, MSc or equivalent degree; physicians, veterinary surgeons and pharmacists should have passed their state examinations.

 How to Apply